 The STEPUP Peer Tutoring Program is an initiative placing high achieving university students into high schools located near the Mount Lawley and Joondalup Campuses of ECU.
 Our peer tutors volunteer their time and can run study groups or provide one-on-one assistance.

-The faculty conducts a series of WACE revision workshops each year that are designed to assist Year 12 students in their preparation for their final exams.
+The ECU Engagement team conducts a series of WACE revision workshops each year that are designed to assist Year 12 students in their preparation for their final exams.
 The workshops have proven highly successful and are provided freely to all.
 Workshops are delivered by senior teachers with markers present at the sessions covering problem solving skills, exam hints, and demonstrations relevant to each subject.
 Students are given a booklet of worked examples as well as other helpful information.
 Workshops are run in the third term during school holidays.